Ness dig ending in 2024 when focus shifts to post-excavation work

 We are regularly asked why the site cannot be left open for viewing.

 The reason is quite simple.
 The stone used in the monumental buildings degrades very quickly if left exposed to the elements.
-So leaving them uncovered is not an option.

 The quarried stone used at the Ness will simply not last.
 Its fragility is the main reason we have carefully covered the trenches at the end of every season since we began work.